lupyuen/lupyuen.github.io/src/touch.md

 We've handled the GPIO Interrupt, now comes the exciting part of our CST816S Driver...
 Fetching the __Touch Data over I2C__!

-_Why use GPIO Interrupts anyway?
+_Why bother with GPIO Interrupts anyway?
 Can't we read the data directly over I2C?_

 Ah but the Touch Panel __won't respond to I2C Commands__ until the screen is tapped!
 (Which triggers the GPIO Interrupt)

-That's why we need to __monitor for GPIO Interrupts__ (via the Pending Flag) and decide whether the Touch Panel's I2C Interface is active.
+That's why we need to __monitor for GPIO Interrupts__ (via the Pending Flag) and determine whether the Touch Panel's I2C Interface is active.

 _What can we read from CST816S over I2C?_